duqueGZ/Capstone-Project/README.md

 ## IMPORTANT

+**The app is currently in development process and it is NOT IN A WORKING STATE**

 In order to get WatchThemAll app correctly working is needed to configure and use a trakt.tv API KEY.
 To get one, you must sign up for an account (https://trakt.tv/auth/join) and then register your own API app (https://trakt.tv/oauth/applications/new).
 This way, you will get a Client ID associated to your API app.
 Since it is not allowed to publicly share your personal API KEY, the code in this repository does not contain mine.
 Therefore, it would be needed to replace *PLACE_HERE_YOUR_TRAKT_API_APP_CLIENT_ID* placeholder in app *build.gradle* file with your actual and valid trakt API app Client ID: